Alyra Biotech

 After 20 years caring for women with pain, she knew that health practitioners didn’t have enough options to offer their patients.
 They were keen to help them, but current treatments weren’t always effective.

 Alyra Biotech develops products to reduce the excessive immune activation in the uterus found in women with these conditions.
-A United States patent was granted in 2022 with further patent jurisdictions pending.
+Patents have been awarded in the United States, China and Australia with further patent jurisdictions pending.

 Pelvic pain in women has been under-researched and under-recognised.
 It’s a field of medicine that has been left behind, missing out on the innovation seen in so many other areas of healthcare.